rvbug/neovim/README.md

 < My Neovim IDE - Screenshot/Video goes here >

+* This is going to be challenging .. but what's the fun if it's easy
+* You need to have lot of patience.. so take small steps
+* Give yourself enough time to learn as Vi/Vim has a steep learning curve
+* Finally, read..read...read lots of documentation

+# Learning Path
 Before you go down this path, there are few things to keep in mind :

-1. This is going to be challenging .. but what's the fun if it's easy.
-2. You need to have lot of patience.. so take small steps.
-3. Give yourself enough time to learn as Vi/Vim has a steep learning curve.
-4. Finally, read..read...read lots of documentation

-## Learning Path

 1. Understand Vi/Vim motion, objects
 2. Lua - A lightweight scripting language